-CABINET - TUESDAY, 11 DECEMBER 2018
+CABINET - TUESDAY, 5 FEBRUARY 2019

-Title of report 2019/20 - 2023/24 DRAFT CAPITAL PROGRAMMES Key Decision a) Financial Yes b) Community Yes Contacts Councillor Nicholas Rushton Tel: 01530 412059 nicholas.rushton@nwleicestershire.gov.uk Strategic Director of Housing and Customer Services Tel: 01530 454819 glyn.jones@nwleicestershire.gov.uk Head of Finance and Section 151 Officer Tel: 01530 454707 tracy.bingham@nwleicestershire.gov.uk Purpose of report To advise Members of the likely Capital Outturn and the relevant financing for 2018/19 for the General Fund, Special Expenses and the Housing Revenue Account.
-To seek approval to the Draft General Fund, Special Expenses and HRA Capital Programmes for 2019/20 and to note indications for future years and associated funding for consultation.
-Reason for decision To enable projects to be included in the Programmes for consultation.
+Title of report 2019/20-2023/24 CAPITAL PROGRAMMES AND 2019/20 CAPITAL STRATEGY Key Decision a) Financial Yes b) Community Yes Contacts Councillor Nick Rushton 01530 412059 nicholas.rushton@nwleicestershire.gov.uk Strategic Director of Housing and Customer Services 01530 454819 glyn.jones@nwleicestershire.gov.uk Head of Finance and Section 151 Officer 01530 454707 tracy.bingham@nwleicestershire.gov.uk Purpose of report To advise Members of the likely Capital Outturn and the relevant financing for 2018/19 for the General Fund, Special Expenses and the Housing Revenue Account.
+To seek approval to the General Fund, Special Expenses and HRA Capital Programmes for 2019/20 and to note indications for future years and associated funding.
+Reason for decision To enable projects to be included in the Programmes and proceed.
 Council priorities The projects in the Capital Programmes help the Council achieve all its priorities.
 Implications: Financial/Staff As contained in the report Link to relevant CAT The Capital programmes are potentially relevant to all Corporate Action Teams (CATs).
 Risk Management The Capital Programmes are monitored at project level to ensure they are delivered on time and within budget.
 Equalities Impact Screening No impact at this stage Human Rights None Identified

-Transformational Government This relates to the new ways in which Councils are being asked to deliver their services Comments of Deputy Head of Paid Service Report is satisfactory Comments of Section 151 Officer Report is satisfactory Comments of Monitoring Officer Report is satisfactory Consultees None Background papers Delegation and Collaboration Agreement in relation to the Lightbulb Programme - Cabinet 16 January 2018 Recommendations A. THAT THE ESTIMATED GENERAL FUND, COALVILLE SPECIAL EXPENSES AND H.R.A.
-CAPITAL OUTTURN FOR 2018/19 AND PLANNED FINANCING BE NOTED AT APPENDICES A, B AND C B. THAT CABINET APPROVES FOR CONSULTATION THE DRAFT CAPITAL PROGRAMMES IN 2019/20 DETAILED IN: • APPENDIX A - GENERAL FUND CAPITAL SCHEMES • APPENDIX C - H.R.A.
-CAPITAL SCHEMES AND IN 2020/21, THESE SCHEMES ONLY: • £1,150,000 FOR THE VEHICLE REPLACEMENT PROGRAMME, AS DETAILED IN PARAGRAPHS 3.6 TO 3.6.6 C. THAT CABINET NOTES THE PROPOSED PROCUREMENT ROUTES IN RESPECT OF VEHICLES, EQUIPMENT AND PLANT AND DELEGATES THE AUTHORITY TO AWARD THESE CONTRACTS AND ANY ASSOCUIATED AGREEMENTS IN FURTHERANCE OF THE PROJECT TO THE STRATEGIC DIRECTOR OF PLACE IN CONSULTATION WITH THE PORTFOLIO HOLDER, SUBJECT TO FINAL APPROVAL OF THE CAPITAL PROGRAMMES IN FEBRUARY 2019.
+Transformational Government The programmes attached are integral to delivering better services Comments of Head of Paid Service The report is satisfactory Comments of Section 151 Officer The report is satisfactory Comments of Deputy Monitoring Officer The report is satisfactory Consultees Corporate Leadership Team and budget holders; Cabinet 11 December 2018 and Policy Development Group 9 January 2019 Background papers Delegation and Collaboration Agreement in relation to the Lightbulb Programme - Cabinet 16 January 2018 Provision of Funding to Upgrade Fire Alarm and Door Entry Systems to the Council Office Building - Cabinet 11 December 2018 Recommendations THAT THE ESTIMATED GENERAL FUND, COALVILLE SPECIAL EXPENSES AND H.R.A.
+CAPITAL OUTTURN FOR 2018/19 AND PLANNED FINANCING BE NOTED AT APPENDICES A, B AND C THAT COUNCIL BE RECOMMENDED TO APPROVE THE CAPITAL PROGRAMMES IN 2019/20 DETAILED IN: APPENDIX A - GENERAL FUND CAPITAL SCHEMES APPENDIX B - SPECIAL EXPENSES CAPITAL SCHEMES APPENDIX C - H.R.A.
+CAPITAL SCHEMES AND IN 2020/21, THESE SCHEMES ONLY: £1,150,000 FOR THE VEHICLE REPLACEMENT PROGRAMME, AS DETAILED IN PARAGRAPHS 3.6.1 TO 3.6.6 THAT CABINET NOTES THE PROPOSED PROCUREMENT ROUTES IN RESPECT OF VEHICLES, EQUIPMENT AND PLANT AND DELEGATES THE AUTHORITY TO AWARD THESE CONTRACTS AND ANY ASSOCIATED AGREEMENTS IN FURTHERANCE OF THE PROJECT TO THE STRATEGIC DIRECTOR OF

+PLACE IN CONSULTATION WITH THE PORTFOLIO HOLDER, SUBJECT TO FINAL APPROVAL OF THE CAPITAL PROGRAMMES IN FEBRUARY 2019.